 Using paint samples and swatches

-One of the most effective ways to choose the right paint color for your walls is by using paint samples and swatches.
-Most paint stores and home improvement centers offer paint swatches that showcase the different paint colors available.
+One of the most effective ways to choose the right paint colour for your walls is by using paint samples and swatches.
+Most paint stores and home improvement centers offer paint swatches that showcase the different paint colours available.
 These swatches are an invaluable tool for narrowing down your paint options to a few favorites.

 Start by collecting several swatches, and compare them side by side in the room you plan to paint.
-Considering the wall color against your furnishings, flooring, and other design elements will ensure a harmonious result.
-Hold the swatches up to the walls at different times of day to see how the colors react to changes in natural light.
-While large swatches can provide a better idea of how the paint will look in the room, it’s important to remember that colors may still differ slightly when applied to the wall.
+Considering the wall colour against your furnishings, flooring, and other design elements will ensure a harmonious result.
+Hold the swatches up to the walls at different times of day to see how the colours react to changes in natural light.
+While large swatches can provide a better idea of how the paint will look in the room, it’s important to remember that colours may still differ slightly when applied to the wall.

 Applying test patches and observing changes